Award: Associate of Arts Degree

 opportunity to prepare for a profession or a career.

-The degree program consists of three major components:
+The degree program consists of four major components:

 - Twelve (12) Credit Discipline: 12 credits must be taken in a single discipline.
 A discipline is indicated in the